Reduce Your Risk for Heart Disease

 According to the American Heart Association, heart disease is the number one cause of death in the United States.
 To decrease your risk for heart disease, keep these three changes in mind.

 If you stop smoking, your risk of heart attack drops by 50 percent within one year.
 After five-years, your risk approaches that of a nonsmoker.
-Smoking cessation programs like those offered by Healthy Communities Partnership are available to help smokers make the transition.

 Eat heart-healthy foods